springboot-3-example/.github/profile/readme.md

 - learn how to set value from environtment value for .yml file
 - learn how to dockerize project (Dockerfile, docker compose, docker image, docker container, expose port, docker network, connection)
 - learn how to ci/cd (github action, pipeline, vps)

+## List Of Repositories
+All repo's was privated